RobertBurrellDonkin/library-management-system/README.md

 * In a typical RESTful API, a search maps to a `GET` with appropriate query params.

 ## BorrowBook and ReturnBook
-CRUD endpoints map naturally to HTTP verbs. `BorrowBook` and `ReturnBook` execute domain specific operations on the state of a resource.
-They are not idempotent and cannot be safely cached or repeated. **POST** is the only reasonable option in cases like this.
+CRUD endpoints map naturally to HTTP verbs. `BorrowBook` and `ReturnBook` are not CRUD but execute domain specific operations on the state of a resource.
+They are not idempotent and cannot be safely cached or repeated.
+**POST** is the only reasonable option in cases like this.

-An event driven architecture might model these operations as payloads.
+An event driven architecture might model these operations as particular payloads.
 Adopting that style would cut across the grain of the rest of this API.
 Which seems like a mistake.

 An empty **POST** to a path based on the resource feels more RESTful and so that was the design adopted.